adamsilver/fdpb/06-an-inbox.md

 [!Checkbox mailchimp?](.)

-Arguably, this out-of-the-box input has all the ingredients of an accessible control as it’s screen reader and keyboard accessible.
+Arguably, this standard input has all the ingredients of an accessible control as it’s screen reader and keyboard accessible.
 It communicates through its label and change of state.
 Its label would be *Select all* and it's state would be announced as *checked* or *unchecked*.
-All this without an ounce of Javascript.
+All this behaviour without an sniff of Javascript.

-By now the benefits of using standard elements are well known.
-Depsite the fact that this type of control is accessible by mouse, touch, keyboard and screen readers, it just doesn't quite feel right.
+By now the benefits of using standard elements should be well understood.
+Depsite this control being accessible by mouse, touch, keyboard and screen readers, it just doesn't quite feel right.
 Accessibility is only a part of inclusive design.
 These controls have to look like what they do.

 The trouble with using a checkboxes is that they don't signal what they do.
 Checkboxes, like select boxes, are associated with collecting data for submission.
-We should match peoples's expectation by using the same interface components for the same job.
-In doing so our interfaces become familiar and nicely conforms to principles 3, *be consistent*.
+We should match peoples's expectation by using the same interface component for the same job.
+In doing so the interface becomes familiar and happens to conform to principles 3, *be consistent*.

-Let's create a true toggle button.
-HTML has a generic `<button>` element but it has no concept of *toggling* (so we'll use ARIA for that bit).
-Most of the time the `<button>` should be your go-to element for changing anything with Javascript.
+Let's do this by creating a true toggle button.
+HTML's `<button>` is perfect and most of the time it should be your go-to element for changing anything with Javascript.
 That is, except for changing location which is what links are for.
+The button element, however, doesn't have the concept of *toggling*, so we'll enhance the button with ARIA.

 ```HTML
 <button type="button" aria-pressed="false">Select all</button>
 ```

-The `aria-pressed` attribute will be announced by screen readers as ‘Button, select all, pressed’ (or similar).
+The `aria-pressed` attribute will be announced by screen readers as ‘button, select all, pressed’ (or similar).
 Pressing the button toggles the attribute between `true` (pressed) and `false` (unpressed).
 We can convey the same meaning for sighted users by styling the button with CSS.

 ```CSS
 button {